 What minor arcana cards resonate with major arcana cards of the same numerical value?
 In what suit does the 5 resonate best with the Pope card?
 Which 7 with the Chariot?

 The visual manifestation of the individual number is only one aspect, but the cards are not really independent of one another.
 They have various partners and opposites, higher and lower ‘octaves’, etc, their relationships to each other helps to define them, just as it is in life.
-But keeping in mind the Roman numerals, XV (Devil) is the ‘higher octave’ or other face of V (Pope), not XVI (Lover), as it would be if we employed Arabic numerals (1+5 reduces to 6).
+Keep in mind the Roman numerals, too, so that XV (Devil) is the ‘higher octave’ or other face of V (Pope), not XVI (Lover), as it would be if we employed Arabic numerals (1+5 reduces to 6).

 ‘One becomes Two, Two becomes Three,